emqx/emqx-operator/docs/en_US/tasks/configure-emqx-prometheus.md

 # Monitor EMQX cluster by Prometheus and Grafana

 ## Task Target
-Deploy `emqx-exporter` and monitor EMQX cluster by Prometheus and Grafana.
+Deploy [EMQX Exporter](https://github.com/emqx/emqx-exporter) and monitor EMQX cluster by Prometheus and Grafana.

 ## Deploy Prometheus and Grafana